This article was last updated on 1 September 2020.

-To put it simply, equity release is a method of borrowing money on the total estimated value of your estate so that you are able to enjoy your retirement to the full without having to sell their home or having to scrimp due to lack of funds.
+In recent years equity release has become a very popular option among retirees who own their property but do not have lots of money in the bank.
+To put it simply, this is a method of borrowing money on the total estimated value of your estate so that you can enjoy your retirement to the full without having to sell your home or having to scrimp due to lack of funds.

 Here is a video outlining the pros and cons of equity release.

 Research from Age UK shows over 15.3 million British citizens are now aged 60 and above.
 Therefore, it’s no surprise that products, such as lifetime mortgages, are seeing a surge in popularity.

 As per the reasons outlined above, they are a good way of providing yourself with a steady source of income, or ‘pension pot’, whilst at the same time allowing you to maintain the lifestyle you want through later life.
 As well as enabling you to pay for luxuries like a holiday, or home improvements, they can be beneficial for your health as they help you to pay for long term care.

 Also, with the cost of getting on the housing ladder so high, a lifetime mortgage is a way for parents to assist their kids with buying their first home.
 For some, passing their estate on when they die is likely to be too late, and they want to help their children out now.